Peach (Prunus persica) varieties in Australia

 Economically the peach is ranked third of the deciduous tree fruits behind the apple and the pear.
 Peaches originated in China, and they set between December and mid-March.
 Not all the peaches listed below are heritage varieties.
 A number of modern dwarf cultivars are both ornamental and producers of good fruit.
 These include ‘Bonanza’, ‘Rose Chifffon’ and ‘Snow Ballet’.
 Note: Peaches set between December and mid-March.

-Many heritage peach varieties are available from Pete the Permie, Mt Alexander Fruit Gardens, in Harcourt, Central Victoria; Yalca Fruit Trees;CERES Nursery; Daley’s Nursery in NSW and Thistlebrook (may be closed) in Queensland.
+Many heritage peach tree varieties are available from these nurseries Pete the Permie, Mt Alexander Fruit Gardens, in Harcourt, Central Victoria; Yalca Fruit Trees;CERES Nursery; Daley’s Nursery in NSW and Thistlebrook (may be closed) in Queensland.
 Fruit descriptions are from these nurseries.

 Click here for more heritage peach information Peach_Variety_detailed_info_budding_2012

 Thank you to Richard Hawkey for providing the data below.
 The peach harvest ripening calendar below shows how by carefully selecting our peach varieties in the home garden it is possible to pick your own peaches from November to April in Melbourne.

 The Angel Peach is a new form of peach, which has doughnut shaped fruit.
 It is a very sweet white fleshed variety, which is more soft and juicy in texture compared with standard peaches.
 Performs best in temperate climates.

 The Angel Peach is a new form of peach, which has doughnut shaped fruit.
 It is a very sweet yellow fleshed variety, which is more soft and juicy in texture compared with standard peaches.
 Will crop in warm subtropical climates.
 Requires approximately 150 hours chill.
 Suitable from Rockhampton south to the subtropics and coastal NSW.